giampaolo/psutil/docs/devguide.rst

 ----------------------

 Unit tests are automatically run on every ``git push`` on all platforms except AIX.
-See config files in  `.github/workflows <https://github.com/giampaolo/psutil/tree/master/.github/workflows>`_ directory.
+See config files in the `.github/workflows <https://github.com/giampaolo/psutil/tree/master/.github/workflows>`_ directory.

 Documentation